Authentic Presence Immersion

 Bereavement

-• The process of bereavement and the spiritual dimension of bereavement
+• Understanding the process of bereavement and the spiritual dimension of bereavement

 Certification

 The Immersion module is part of the Certificate in Contemplative End-of-Life Care offered by Authentic Presence Program US.
-The course has enjoyed great success in the USA for the past 17 years.
-It is the second time it is held at Dzogchen Beara Meditation Centre.
+The course has enjoyed great success in the USA for the past 20 years.
+It is the third time it is held at Dzogchen Beara Meditation Centre.
 The module can be taken as a stand-alone or part of the Certificate.

 Website: authentic-presence.org